 The sad truth is the number of people who struggle with low mood and nervousness is at an all-time high.
 And because that’s true… the numbers of people taking drugs to stabilize their mood are also at an all-time high.

 I’m not sure how you feel about anti-depressants, but the more I learn about this class of drugs, the less enthusiastic I am about them.

 Especially when I know there are a number of natural and drug-free ways to help relieve these mental problems.

 Like taking a walk to almost instantly improve your mood.

 A recent study conducted by the University of Connecticut (UConn) discovered a simple walk is more than enough to help people feel better.
-This is good news for people who are depressed but don’t want to take drugs to improve their mood.
+This is good news for people who have low mood but don’t want to take drugs to improve it.